 Tell me why you couldn’t try,

-Couldn’t try to keep me here.
+Couldn’t try and keep me here.”